linuxmatters/jivefire/docs/ARCHITECTURE.md

 - **VideoToolbox** (macOS): Apple Silicon and Intel Mac hardware encoding
 - **Software fallback**: Optimised libx264 with `veryfast` preset when no GPU available

-**Why RGBA for NVENC?** Initial implementation used CPU-side RGB→YUV conversion for all encoders.
-Benchmarking showed NVENC was no faster than libx264 due to CPU conversion overhead.
-Sending RGBA directly to NVENC (which accepts it natively) lets the GPU handle colourspace conversion, achieving **15× realtime** encoding (vs 10× for software).
+**Why RGBA for hardware encoders?** Initial implementation used CPU-side RGB→YUV conversion for all encoders.
+Benchmarking showed hardware encoders were bottlenecked by CPU conversion overhead.
+Hardware encoders accept NV12 (semi-planar YUV) natively, so we convert RGBA→NV12 on CPU and let the GPU handle encoding only—avoiding the RGB→YUV→NV12 double conversion that would occur if we sent YUV420P.

-### RGB → YUV Conversion (Software Path)
+### Colourspace Conversion
-Custom parallelised RGB→YUV420P converter in `encoder/frame.go`:
+Custom parallelised converters in `encoder/frame.go`:
+- **RGBA→YUV420P** (software encoder): Direct conversion skips intermediate RGB24 buffer allocation
+- **RGBA→NV12** (hardware encoders): Semi-planar format for GPU upload
+- **RGB24→YUV420P** (legacy path): For pre-converted RGB data

+All converters share common characteristics:
-- Processes image rows in parallel across CPU cores
+- Parallel row processing across CPU cores via goroutines
+- Even/odd row separation eliminates per-pixel conditionals in inner loops
-- Uses Go's standard ITU-R BT.601 coefficients
+- ITU-R BT.601 coefficients with fixed-point integer arithmetic (no floating-point in hot path)
-- **12.8× faster than FFmpeg's swscale** (benchmarked: 226µs vs 2,888µs per 1280×720 frame on AMD Ryzen 9 5950X)
 - Strong candidate for extraction as standalone Go module

-**Why not FFmpeg's swscale?** While ffmpeg-statigo exposes the full swscale API, benchmarking revealed our parallelised Go implementation significantly outperforms it.
+**Why not FFmpeg's swscale?** While ffmpeg-statigo exposes the full swscale API, our parallelised Go implementation significantly outperforms it.
 FFmpeg's swscale is single-threaded; our implementation distributes row processing across all CPU cores.
-On a 12-core/24-thread Ryzen 9, parallelisation wins decisively over SIMD.
+Parallelisation across cores beats single-threaded SIMD for this workload.

-**Why not Go's `color.RGBToYCbCr()`?** It's fast for single pixels but not parallelised.
-Our implementation processes multiple rows simultaneously across goroutines, achieving ~10× realtime encoding speed.
+**Why not Go's `color.RGBToYCbCr()`?** It's correct for single pixels but not parallelised.
+Our implementation processes multiple rows simultaneously across goroutines.

 ### Symmetric Bar Rendering
 Bars 0-31 are mirrored to create bars 32-63.
 Renderer draws upper-left quadrant (1/4 of pixels), then mirrors 3 times: